7. Database access

 Dim myReader As OdbcDataReader = sqlCommand.ExecuteReader()

-' Process the retrieved table
+' Using the recovered table

 While myReader.Read()